Academy-CodigoC13/weather-app/README.md

 - Clone the repo and run `npm install` to install the dependencies.
 - Then run `npm start` to start the API.
 The API will be running on port 3000.
-- Open a browser and navigate to the html or use live server instead
+- Open a browser and navigate to the html or use live server from VSCode IDE instead